tari-labs/tari-university/layer2scaling/layer2scaling-landscape/PITCHME.md

 #####
 ##### **Dash Example**

-- Proof of service algorithm -> 2nd tier network of masternodes exists alongside a 1st tier network of miners to achieve distributed consensus on the block chain.
+- 2nd tier network of masternodes exists alongside a 1st tier network of miners to achieve distributed consensus on the block chain
 - A special deterministic algorithm is used to create a pseudo-random ordering of the Masternodes
 - N pseudo random Masternodes perform the same task, act as an oracle
+- Proof of service algorithm: Masternodes check the rest of the network to ensure they remain active, ~1% checked each block, entire network checked ab~6 six times per day (trustless, randomly via the Quorum system)

 +++